top of page

 Rent payments are a significant part of our monthly expenses.
 For many, it's the largest single payment they make each month.

-The consequences can be severe, impacting not just your living situation but also your credit.
+The credit action consequences can be severe, impacting not just your living situation but also your credit.
 This can have long-lasting effects on your financial health.

 In this guide, we'll explore the consequences of unpaid rent on your credit.
 We'll delve into the process of how unpaid rent can go to collections and the impact it can have on your credit score.